jdx/mise/docs/how-i-use-mise.md

 was interested in ruby/rails at the time and the CLI stuff was a distraction for me.

-I empathathize with that past self and that's the reason the "golden path" for mise is to use `mise activate`.
+I empathize with that past self and that's the reason the "golden path" for mise is to use `mise activate`.
 I'm making it for my 25 year-old self that didn't want to understand this stuff so I've tried to make it easy, reliable, and to do the right thing with as